captionpoint/captionpoint-plays/FUN-HOME.md

 ---

 ## BRUCE:
-NOT TOO BAD IF I SAY SO MYSELF
+NOT TOO BAD IF I SAY SO MYSELF<br>
 I MIGHT STILL BREAK A HEART OR TWO

 ---

 YOU’D BE SURPRISED AT WHAT A GUY MY AGE KNOWS HOW TO DO

+---

 Want it?